What is Aluminium Chloride (AlCl3)?

 - AlCl3 in a molten state is a poor conductor of electricity.

-- The colour of aluminium chloride is white, but often it is contaminated with iron trichloride, which makes it yellow in colour.
+- The colour of aluminium chloride is white, but often it is contaminated with iron trichloride, which makes it yellow.

 - It is in a liquid state only at pressures above 2.5 atm and temperature above 190°C.